Are you an experienced/qualified Children's Occupational Therapist?

-Our service is a fully integrated OT service combining health and social care roles.
+You will be part of an integrated OT service combining health and social care roles.

 As the occupational therapist for the child and their family, there may be times when you will work alongside our own specialist housing team.
-Our housing team will take forward any major adaptation work to ensure the family receives this specialist input.
+Our housing team will take forward any major adaptation work to ensure the family receive this specialist input.
 Meantime you will continue working with the child and family on agreed goals, as clinically indicated.
 This enables a seamless service to the children and families we are supporting.

 Main duties of the job